Booking safely

 • 31 March 2026 — the maximum number of changes per booking dropped from 6 to 2, so a slot can no longer be hopped indefinitely.

 • 12 May 2026 — only the learner themselves can book, change, swap or cancel a car driving test.
 A friend, family member or someone who supports the learner as part of their job can sit alongside and help, provided the learner is with them while they do it.
 Driving instructors specifically can no longer book or manage tests for their pupils.
-No one can act on a learner's behalf at a distance any more.
+No one can act on a learner’s behalf at a distance any more.
 That stops the cancellation finder apps and bots that previously refreshed the booking system constantly to harvest earlier slots and re-sell them.
-Several finder services have re-positioned themselves as notification-only tools (they tell you when a slot appears; you still book it yourself directly with DVSA) to stay on the right side of the rule.
+Several finder services re-positioned themselves as notification-only tools — they tell you when a slot appears and you book it yourself — but DVSA tightened the wording on 4 June 2026 to say plainly that unofficial services scanning the booking service are not allowed, cancellation finder websites and apps included.
+The next section quotes it.

-• 9 June 2026 — when changing a test, you can only move it to one of the 3 nearest test centres, or back to the centre you originally booked at.
+• 9 June 2026 — when changing a test, you can only move it to one of the 3 centres nearest to where the test is currently booked, or back to the centre you first booked at on that booking.
+For a booking that already existed on 9 June 2026, the rule works from where the test stood on that date — not the centre you first booked.

 The learner must do the booking themselves through the official service at gov.uk/book-driving-test.
 The 2026 booking-rule changes apply only to car practical tests — theory test, motorcycle, LGV and ADI bookings are unaffected — but the wider message is the same: book direct.